tmax898/dev_setup/README.md

   * Refer to [link](https://www.sharepointdiary.com/2014/03/fix-for-powershell-script-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system.html) to give powershell the ability to run the install script
 * Update Hyper and its settings.
   * Copy over .hyper.js configs to `~/{user}/AppData/Roaming/Hyper`
+  * Note the `hypercwd` pluggin is not supported and does not work with WSL.

 ## Linux Side